vmware-labs/node-replicated-kernel/doc/src/development/Testing.md

 # Testing

-If you've found and fixed a bug, we better write a test for it. bespin uses several test-frameworks and methodologies to ensure everything works as
+If you've found and fixed a bug, we better write a test for it. nrk uses several test-frameworks and methodologies to ensure everything works as
 expected: